ANNEX 2 - Conditions consistent with the operating schedule

 sale of alcohol and the times and conditions of the premises licence.

-Training shall include Challenge 25 and Responsible Alcohol Retailing.
+Training will include Challenge 25 and Responsible Alcohol Retailing.

 Alcohol Off Sales